Testing Imprecise Hypotheses: The Gaussian sequence model

-In other words, the chi-squared test tolerates some deviations from $P_0$ for free, in the sense that it maintains the same power guarantees as in simple null hypothesis testing, although the null has size $\epsilon_0\asymp d^{1/4}\cdot \sigma$.
-However, the second part \zcref{lemma:chi_squared_test_under_l1} states that as soon as $\epsilon_0$ is larger than $d^{1/4}/\sqrt{n}$, this power guarantee is lost.
+In other words, the chi-squared test tolerates some deviations from $P_0$ for free, in the sense that it maintains the same power guarantees as in goodness-of-fit testing, although the null has size $\epsilon_0\asymp d^{1/4}\cdot \sigma$.
+However, the second part Lemma \ref{lemma:chi_squared_test_under_l1} states that as soon as $\epsilon_0$ is larger than $d^{1/4}\cdot \sigma$, this power guarantee is lost.

 It is natural to wonder whether the tolerance stated in equation~\eqref{eq:chi2_free_tolerance} is optimal: Is it possible to tolerate larger deviations from $P_0$ while maintaining the same power as when testing a simple null?
 In a follow-up work, \citet{ingsterTestingHypothesisWhich2001} proved that the following simple plug-in test achieves a better guarantee: The plug-in test is usually not employed for testing $v=0$ due to the $\ell_1$ norm being non-smooth, i.e., non-differentiable, which complicates studying its asymptotic distribution.
 However, the $\ell_1$ norm naturally provides more robustness than the plug-in test.
-This can be anticipated from the fact that $V_{P_v}[T_1]\asymp d/n$ while $V_{P_v}[T_2]\asymp d/n^2 + \norm{v}_2^2/n$.
+This can be anticipated from the fact that $V_{P_v}[T_1]\asymp \sigma^{2}\cdot d$ while $V_{P_v}[T_2]\asymp \sigma^{4}\cdot d + \sigma^{2}\cdot \norm{v}_2^2$.
 Thus, large deviations from $P_0$, under the null hypothesis, affect the variance of $T_2$ more than $T_1$, which is detrimental to the performance of the chi-squared test.